Russell Carpenter: Career

 Carpenter is most widely known for his early work in horror and genre cinema and for his collaborations with directors James Cameron, McG, and Robert Luketic.
-His first major project as Director of Photography was the critically acclaimed 1988 ghost story, "Lady in White", written, produced and directed by Frank LaLoggia.
+His first major project as Director of Photography was, Lady in White.
 It was followed by Critters 2: The Main Course, written and directed by Mick Garris.
 The Los Angeles Times criticized the film but praised Carpenter's cinematography.

 Carpenter had earlier worked as a Director of Photography (DP) on numerous low-budget horror films like Sole Survivor and Cameron's Closet.
 In 1983, he shot The Wizard of Speed and Time, a special effects-laden experimental film directed by animator Mike Jittlov.
 His first major studio film was Critters 2: The Main Course.
-Two years later, he shot his first science fiction film, Solar Crisis, and his first action film with Death Warrant starring Jean-Claude Van Damme.
+Two years later, he shot his first science fiction film, Solar Crisis, and his first action film Death Warrant starring Jean-Claude Van Damme.
 After shooting several episodes of the television series The Wonder Years, he worked on The Lawnmower Man.

-During the production of the John Woo-directed action film Hard Target, Russell Carpenter and James Cameron met at the home of Edward Furlong, during his 15th birthday party.
-Russell was the DP for Furlong's movie Pet Semetary 2.
-Carpenter and Cameron collaborated on the 1994 Arnold Schwarzenegger and Jamie Lee Curtis action comedy True Lies, Carpenter told LaLoggia (the Director of "Lady in White"), that when Cameron expressed an interest in working with him and Carpenter asked why, Cameron replied "Lady in White".
-Their next collaboration, Titanic, which carried away eleven Oscars in 1997, including Best Picture.
+Carpenter met James Cameron during the production of the John Woo-directed action film Hard Target, who hired him on the basis of his work on Lady in White to shoot his 1994 Arnold Schwarzenegger and Jamie Lee Curtis action comedy True Lies, and the 1996 Universal Studios attraction T2 3-D: Battle Across Time.
+Their next collaboration, Titanic, carried away 11 Oscars in 1997, including Best Picture and Best Cinematography.
 Carpenter's work on Titanic earned him nine industry awards and a nomination for a BAFTA Award.